ura-design-system/isomerpages-boa/resources/features/_posts/2018-08-21-DP-Architects-on-passion-and-dream-jobs.md

 **Angelene**: …just a profession.
 It is a lifelong passion.
 It is wonderful that architects, unlike most other professions, can have a very long rewarding career to explore their ideas and interests because creativity has no age limit.
 This privilege is not accorded to many professions and for this I am very grateful to be doing what I do.

-***The '20 under 45' series is part of URA’s larger focus on supporting and promoting architectural excellence in Singapore.
-The architects for the series are selected by a panel of assessors from the architectural profession and other related industries, based on their range of works that reflect their achievements in design, ideas and leadership.***
+***The '20 under 45' series recognises Singapore-registered architects across generations.
+The third edition was unveiled in 2017 recognising a new group of 20 architects under the age of 45.
+The architects for the series were selected by a panel of assessors from the architectural profession and other related industries, based on their range of works that reflect their achievements in design, ideas and leadership.***

 ***For more information about the series and to purchase the third edition book, go to [URA's website (https://www.ura.gov.sg/Corporate/Resources/Publications/Books/Book-Details/2017-12_20-Under-45-the-third-edition){:target="_blank"}***